 While a lot of people are planning their costumes, getting decorations for their house and stocking up on ‘treats’, there is one essential part that is often overlooked.
 The Pre ‘Trick or Treat’ Halloween Warm Up.

-Whether you regularly exorcise or not, these simple stretches will have you ready and limbered up ready for an epic ‘Trick or Treat’ run or virtual house party with friends and family.
+Whether you regularly exercise or not, these simple stretches will have you ready and limbered up ready for an epic ‘Trick or Treat’ run or virtual house party with friends and family.

 Halloween Warm Up

 Stretching out your major muscle groups, opening up your hip flexors and commencing a forward motion, walking lunges are the perfect way to kick off your warm up (and practice your zombie walk).

 Lifting and lengthening your torso, hips and abdominals, side stretches can help reduce stitches and improve balance.
 They also prepare you to dodge and weave through to the front of the treat queue.

 Rotating your hips in a circular motion helps open up your hip, knee and ankle joints, which all bear a heavy load when pounding the pavement.
 As an extra added bonus, you might find that your hula hooping skills improve!

 Regularly forgotten in a warm up, your calves are susceptible to injury if not looked after.
 Calf raises can help strengthen your Achillies tendon and as a bonus, having strong calf muscles may help you jump higher.

 Quasimodo Quad Stretch –

 One of the most common warm up exercises, and for good reason.
 Quadricep stretches increase blood circulation, flexibility and energy.
 Tight quads can lead to knee and lower back pain.
 So, to avoid hunching over in pain, stretch them out.